-1. Prioritise pedestrians and cyclists

-- Link footpaths/shared paths from homes to the town centre, public spaces, and transport nodes including bus stops and ferry terminal(s). - 2.
+- 1. Prioritise pedestrians and cyclists - Link footpaths/shared paths from homes to the town centre, public spaces, and transport nodes including bus stops and ferry terminal(s). - 2.
 Support public transport ridership - Provide high quality transit stops (shelter, seating, signage, information and lighting) forming part of the transport network enabling convenient and safe access within and from the Strategy Area. - 3.
 Maintain the integrity of Nelson Bay Road as a regional transport corridor - Limit of one signalised intersection on Nelson Bay Road. - Promote walking and cycling. - Duplicate Nelson Bay Road to two lanes of travel in each direction from Stockton to Newcastle Airport and allow a share path, bus and access lanes.
+Note: Transport for NSW are the authority for Nelson Bay Road and will be responsible for the design and construction of the road.